 The Health Professions Recruitment and Exposure Program (HPREP)

-The Health Professions Recruitment and Exposure Program (HPREP) was created in 1989 by Dr. Daniel Laroche, '92 when he was a medical student to increase the enrollment rate of students who are underrepresented in medicine and provide participants to interact with medical students, faculty, and health professionals.
-Dr. Laroche had then presented the program to the national Student National Medical Association (SNMA) conference where it was decided that the program should be in other medical schools under SNMA.
+The Health Profession Recruitment/Exposure Program (HPREP) was created in 1989 by Dr. Daniel Laroche, '92 when he was a medical student to increase the enrollment rate of students who faced systemic and structural barriers that reduced their access to careers in medicine and to provide participants the opportunity to interact with medical students, faculty, and health professionals.
+Dr. Laroche had then shared the template for the program to the national leadership of Student National Medical Association (SNMA) and thereafter it was decided that the program birthed at WCM would be replicated by SNMA chapters at other medical schools.
 HPREP is a ten-week program held on Friday afternoons beginning in January.
-High school students will hear from physicians and other health professionals speak on their path and work in small groups with medical students on write a personal statement, resume, and research paper and during an anatomy lab.
-In addition, students participate in practical workshops discussing the college application process, how to write a research paper, applying for financial aid, and writing a personal statement.
-The student with the best research paper and college essay are awarded each a $250 book scholarship for college.
-Each participant who completes the program receives a letter of recommendation and a certificate of completion.
+High school students will hear physicians and other health professionals speak on their path and work in small groups with medical students to write a personal statement, and resume, and draft a research paper.
+In addition, students will participate in practical workshops discussing the college application process.
+All students in the 10th and 11th grade are welcomed to apply.

 For further information on these activities at Weill Cornell, please contact us at hprep@med.cornell.edu.